-The last date for withdrawal from SWEN 223 with entitlement to a refund of tuition fees is Friday 12 March 2010.
-The last date for withdrawal without being regarded as having failed the course is Friday, 14 May 2010 though later withdrawals may be approved by the Dean in special circumstances.
+The last date for withdrawal from SWEN 223 with entitlement to a refund of tuition fees is Friday 15 March 2013.
+The last date for withdrawal without being regarded as having failed the course is Friday 17 May 2013 -- though later withdrawals may be approved by the Dean in special circumstances.
+Where applicable, you may want to consult the StudyLink rules about failing courses.